nxsflow/sample-nova-sonic-agentic-chatbot/README.md

 ## 🎨 UI Components

-The system supports various UI component types:
+The system has some pre-built UI component types that can bee hooked up to tool responses (via ui_result):

 - **Text**: Simple text output
 - **Card**: Rich card with title, description, and details